Treason Act 1695: Subsequent developments

-Sections 2 and 4 of the act were repealed in part by section 1(1) of, and part I of the schedule to, the Statute Law Revision Act 1888 (51 & 52 Vict. c.
-3).
-The Treason Act 1945 (8 & 9 Geo.
-6. c.
-44) repealed the whole act, except for sections 5 and 6.
-Section 5 of the act was repealed in part by section 1 of, and the first schedule to, the Statute Law Revision Act 1948 (11 & 12 Geo.
-6. c.
-62).

 The act today

 The three-year time limit described above – and the original exception to it – are still on the law books today, and are contained in sections 5 and 6 of the act.
 (However grand juries were abolished in England in 1933, and now indictments need no longer be signed.)
 When in 2000 a British newspaper suggested that James Hewitt be prosecuted under the Treason Act 1351 (25 Edw.
 3 Stat.
 5. c.
 2) for an alleged affair with Diana, Princess of Wales, it was pointed out that the mooted evidence fell outside the time limit.